BabDev/Pagerfanta/docs/installation.md

 composer require pagerfanta/pagerfanta
 ```

-Starting with Pagerfanta 2.4, the package is split into several smaller packages to allow more granular control over the features used and dependencies required.
+Pagerfanta is also split into several smaller packages to allow more granular control over the features used and dependencies required.
 All packages are dependent on the `pagerfanta/core` package which contains all of the interfaces for the Pagerfanta API, the `Pagerfanta\Pagerfanta` class, and the PHP based views and templates.

 The following first party packages are available to include additional functionality: